 - Support groups provide a safe space to share fears and frustrations you may not feel comfortable confiding in friends or loved ones.

-- Hearing personal stories can help you feel less alone and make your diagnosis feel more manageable.
+- Because mesothelioma is so rare, hearing personal stories can help you feel less alone and make your diagnosis feel more manageable.

 - Meeting other people who have already been through a mesothelioma diagnosis affords you the opportunity to learn from their experiences and share coping mechanisms.